MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Set-Up-Multiple-Web-Server-Instances-for-the-Microsoft-Dynamics-NAV-Web-Client.md

 > [!NOTE]
 >  You cannot nest applications.
 Only one level of applications under a website is allowed.

  For more information about [!INCLUDE[navnow](includes/navnow_md.md)] web server instances on IIS, see [Deploying the Microsoft Dynamics NAV Web Server Components](Deploying-the-Microsoft-Dynamics-NAV-Web-Server-Components.md).

+## <a name="WebClientonIIS"></a>Site Deployment Types
+There are two types of [!INCLUDE[nav_web_server_instance_md](includes/nav_web_server_instance_md.md)] instances that you can create: RootSite or SubSite.
+The instance types have a different hierarchical structure in IIS, which influences the configuration and the URLs for the accessing the [!INCLUDE[nav_web](includes/nav_web_md.md)

+-   A *RootSite* instance is a root-level web site that is complete with content files, and it configured with its own set of bindings for accessing the site, such as protocol (http or https) and communication port.
+The URL for the web server instance has the format `http://[WebserverComputerName]:[port]`, for example *http://localhost:8080* or *https://localhost:8080/*.

+-   A *SubSite* instance is an web application that is under a container web site.
+The container web site is configured with a set of bindings, but the site itself has no content files.
+The content files are contained in the application (subsite).
+The application inherits the bindings and other configuration settings from the container web site.
+The URL of a subsite instance is generally longer than a rootsite because it also contains the application's alias (or virtual path), which you define.
+The URL for a subsite instance has the format `http://[WebserverComputerName]:[port]/[WebServerInstance]`, for example *http://localhost:8080/dynamicsnav* or *https://localhost:8080/dynamicsnav*.

 ### To add a web server instance